Simon Conway Morris: Burgess Shale

 Conway Morris' views on the Burgess Shale are reported in numerous technical papers and more generally in The Crucible of Creation (Oxford University Press, 1998).
 In recent years he has been investigating the phenomenon of evolutionary convergence, the main thesis of which is put forward in Life's Solution: Inevitable Humans in a Lonely Universe (Cambridge University Press, 2003).
-He is now involved on a major project to investigate both the scientific ramifications of convergence and also to establish a website (www.mapoflife.org) that aims to provide an easily accessible introduction to the thousands of known examples of convergence.
+He is now involved on a major project to investigate both the scientific ramifications of convergence and also to establish a website (www.mol.org/) that aims to provide an easily accessible introduction to the thousands of known examples of convergence.
 This work is funded by the John Templeton Foundation.

 Evolution, science and religion

 Conway Morris is active in the public understanding of science and has broadcast extensively on radio and television.
 The latter includes the Royal Institution Christmas Lectures delivered in 1996.
-A Christian, he has participated in science and religion debates, including arguments against intelligent design on the one hand and materialism on the other.
+A Christian, he believes in theistic evolution and opposes intelligent design but believes in an intelligent designer.
+He has participated in science and religion debates, including arguments against intelligent design on the one hand and materialism on the other.
 In 2005 he gave the second Boyle Lecture.
 He has lectured at the Faraday Institute for Science and Religion on "Evolution and fine-tuning in Biology".
 He gave the University of Edinburgh Gifford Lectures for 2007 in a series titled "Darwin's Compass: How Evolution Discovers the Song of Creation".
 In these lectures Conway Morris explained why evolution is compatible with belief in the existence of a God.

 He is a critic of materialism and of reductionism:

 That satisfactory definitions of life elude us may be one hint that when materialists step forward and declare with a brisk slap of the hands that this is it, we should be deeply skeptical.
 Whether the "it" be that of Richard Dawkins' reductionist gene-centred worldpicture, the "universal acid" of Daniel Dennett's meaningless Darwinism, or David Sloan Wilson's faith in group selection (not least to explain the role of human religions), we certainly need to acknowledge each provides insights but as total explanations of what we see around us they are, to put it politely, somewhat incomplete.

 and of scientists who are militantly against religion:

 the scientist who boomingly – and they always boom – declares that those who believe in the Deity are unavoidably crazy, "cracked" as my dear father would have said, although I should add that I have every reason to believe he was – and now hope is – on the side of the angels.

 In March 2009 he was the opening speaker at the Biological Evolution: Facts and Theories conference held at the Pontifical Gregorian University in Rome, as well as chairing one of the sessions.
 The conference was sponsored by the Catholic Church.
 Conway Morris has contributed articles on evolution and Christian belief to several collections, including The Cambridge Companion to Science and Religion (2010) and The Blackwell Companion to Science and Christianity (2012).